 Article 30: The competent departments for radio and television shall establish a system of warnings and records for unlawful conduct in programs for minors.

-The competent departments for radio and television shall promptly announce the public any radio and television program producers, radio and television broadcast bodies, and online A/V programming service bodies that are entered into the warning record, and inform those entities of their right to make a statement or defense.
+The competent departments for radio and television shall promptly and publicly announce any radio and television program producers, radio and television broadcast bodies, and online A/V programming service bodies that are entered into the warning record, and inform those entities of their right to make a statement or defense.

 Article 31: The competent departments for radio and television, together with the relevant departments, are to establish and complete joint disciplinary action mechanisms for violations and untrustworthiness, and carry out joint disciplinary action against radio and television program producers, radio and television broadcast bodies, and online A/V programming service bodies that seriously violate these provisions, and their principle responsible persons.